 List Entry Behaviors

 For example, an instructional program might instruct several advanced uses of a piece of diagnostic equipment.
 The instructional plan is initially based on the assumption that the learners have mastered the basic diagnostic procedures for the equipment from prior experience or training.
 These basic diagnostic procedures should be tested on a sample of the learners to validate the instructional plan assumption.
 If they have not mastered one or more of the basic diagnostic procedures, then these will have to be accounted for in the training plan.

 As shown in the Backwards Planning Model, motivation is also tied to Entry Behaviors (bottom row):

 Motivation is also tied closely with what they think their managers want them to do — they perform the things they know their managers notice and tend to neglect the things their mangers do not care about.
 Thus, it is not only important that they have the basic requirements before entering a learning platform, but that they are also motivated to learn.
-You have to not only ensure that their mangers will support the learning platform, but also that the learners know how the new skills and knowledge they gain will improve their lives.
+You have to not only ensure their mangers will support the learning platform, but that the learners know how the new skills and knowledge they master will improve the organization.

 Read about performance gaps